Poojav21/Background-Segmentation/README.md

-Use the idea of motion segmentation, from the papers below.
-To segment out the foreground, you may use the Sequential Labelling algorithm.
-Or K-Means, for that matter.
-Please generate two videos (in terms of the frames, and the video file as well) - the background, and one with the foreground objects
+Using the idea of motion segmentation, from the papers below.
+To segment out the foreground, and background objects Generated two videos - the background, and one with the foreground objects

 C. Stauffer, W. E. L. Grimson.
 Adaptive Background Mixture Models for Real-Time Tracking.
 Proc.
 IEEE Computer Society Conference on Computer Vision and Pattern Recognition, vol. 2, pp. 246 - 252, 1999.